pfheatwole/thesis/source/foil_aerodynamics.rst

 Foil aerodynamics
 *****************

-For the purposes of this chapter, *aerodynamics* describe the instantaneous forces and moments produced when an object moves through air, and an *aerodynamic model* encodes the aerodynamics of a foil over the range of flight conditions.
+For the purposes of this chapter, *aerodynamics* refer to the instantaneous forces and moments produced when an object moves through air, and an *aerodynamic model* estimates the aerodynamics of a foil over the range of flight conditions.
 In a rigorous modeling process, an aerodynamic model is measured experimentally, either in a wind tunnel or with flight tests.
 Alternatively, theoretical methods allow a foil's aerodynamics to be predicted from mathematical models that use the foil geometry to predict the surrounding flow field.
 The previous chapter introduced a parametric foil geometry explicitly because experimental methods are infeasible for this project;
-experimental wing tests are time consuming and expensive, assuming a physical parafoil could even be acquired.
+experimental wing tests are time consuming and expensive (assuming a physical parafoil could even be acquired).
 Instead, this project must rely on theoretical methods.

 This chapter selects a theoretical method suitable for flight reconstruction